thilde/future-tbd/README.md

 ![alt text](need screenshot here)

 ### Continuous Integration and Deployment
+After much research, we decided to use Microsoft's Visual Studio Team Services for our CI/CD implementation.

 ### Sprint Review
 At the end of the sprint, we conducted our second sprint review.
 Our stakeholder, Michael Johnson, was again able to provide some feedback on the website.
 Here are a couple of key events from sprint review: